Khris Middleton: 2024–25 season: Surgery and return

-Washington Wizards (2025–present)
+Washington Wizards (2025–2026)

 On February 6, 2025, Middleton was traded to the Washington Wizards in a four-team trade that brought Kyle Kuzma to Milwaukee.
-On February 21, Middleton made his Wizards debut, putting up 12 points, five rebounds, two assists, and two steals in a 104–101 loss to the Milwaukee Bucks.
+On February 21, Middleton made his Wizards debut, putting up 12 points, five rebounds, two assists, and two steals in a 104–101 loss to his former team, the Milwaukee Bucks.
+During his first season with the Wizards, Middleton would only appear in 14 games, recording averages of 10.7 points, 3.7 rebounds, and 3.4 assists.
+After the season ended, Middleton would pick up his $33.3 million player option for the 2025-26 NBA season.